ColtonPowell/c-tools/README.md

 A thing that helps you get around a little easier.

 - The main functions are `next-section(&optional n)` and `previous-section(&optional n)`.
 They move to the next or previous section n times.
-  - Let a section be defined as a line of text that is at the beginning or end of a block of text.
-It has at least one line of whitespace before or after it.
-Example:
+  - A section is the line at the beginning or end of a block of text:

   ```
   This is a section
   This is NOT a section